thomas-mc-work/nfsiise-build-env/README.md

     cd nfsiise-build-env-master
     ./build-it.sh <os-version>

-The create binary `nfs2se` will be dropped into an automatically created folder `nfsiise-build-env-master/output`.

 `os-version` can be one of:

 - `ubuntu-14.04`
 - `ubuntu-16.04`
 - `ubuntu-18.04`
+- `ubuntu-20.04`

-Or you can easily extend one of the existing Dockerfiles to adapt another OS version.
+Or you can easily extend one of the existing Dockerfiles to adapt any other Debian based OS or version.

-The create binary can be found in the folder `./NFSIISE-build-env-master/output`.
+The create binary `nfs2se` will be dropped into the current folder.

+## Final Note

+Currently the game is being compiled using the `gl1` CLI switch.
+THis is due to a visual regression, which I've encountered lately (2021-03).
+This issue is being reported here](https://github.com/zaps166/NFSIISE/issues/68).